-"I'm a bit obsessed with documenting my environments, particularly in film photographs.
-I learned photography on film cameras and I never stopped using them, even with the great advances and ease of use digital photography brought.
-I enjoy the technical process of film photography, as capturing the image and working with the tactile film satisfies my need for process and complication.
-But the final works, the compositions created from imprecise cut-ups and reordering of pieces, satisfies my desire to experiment and grow.
+"I'm a bit obsessed with documenting my environments, particularly in film photography.
+I learned photography on film cameras and I never stopped using them even with the great advances (and ease of use) digital photography brought.
+So much so that now a lot of my work, and process, is dependent on my use of color reversal (slide) film.
+I really enjoy the physical nature of film photography because working with the film to build my compositions satisfies my need to "create" the final image.

-My prints are enlargements of very small constructions I create by hand from images I shoot in vintage cameras on transparency film.
+The final images that are printed are actually enlargements of very small compositions I construct by hand from the color reversal film I shoot in vintage cameras.
 I photograph the same scene many times from slightly different angles, sometimes double-exposing the film, sometimes shooting details up close.
-I then use four or five of the film images to combine details which create an abstract portrait of that environment.
+I then cut and collage several film images, combining and overlapping pieces, to create an dream-like recreation of the original environment I photographed.
 I cut the film using different tools and magnifying glasses then adhere them on glass or acetate as I continue to build up the composition by overlapping pieces.
-When a composition is finished, I scan it at a resolution high enough to be printed very large-scale.
+When a composition is finished, I scan it at very high resolution and create a large scale print.

-The compositions preserve the artifacts of construction, like the glue, tape, dust, and overlapping pieces, that become a sort of roadmap of the artistic process when viewed on the large scale print.
+When viewed at large scale, the artifacts of construction, like the glue, tape, dust, and overlapping pieces, are very visible and become a roadmap of the artistic process.
 My hope is that the compositions engage viewers to look deep and interpret them on a both an emotional and technical level, discovering familiar glimpses of environments contained in the film as well as the aesthetics inherent in the creative process."

 ABOUT THE ARTIST